 Wisconsin State Sex Offender Registry: https://offender.doc.state.wi.us/public/

-In addition to the above notice to the State of Wisconsin, all sex offenders are required to deliver written notice of their status as a sex offender to the College’s Dean of Students (in the case of students) or to the College’s Director of Human Resources (in the case of employees) no later than three (3) business days prior to their enrollment in, employment with or volunteering at the College.
+In addition to the above notice to the State of Wisconsin, all sex offenders are required to deliver written notice of their status as a sex offender to the College’s Interim Dean of Students (in the case of students) or to the College’s Director of Talent Management (in the case of employees) no later than three (3) business days prior to their enrollment in, employment with or volunteering at the College.
 Such notification may be disseminated by the College to, and for the safety and well-being of, the College community, and may be considered by the College for enrollment and corrective action purposes.

 Related College Policy and Procedures